 • Federal Employees’ Group Life Insurance program premiums (see Chapter 2, Section 2);

 • Federal Long-Term Care Insurance Program premiums (see Chapter 2, Section 3);

 • union or professional association dues;

 • deductions for garnishment, child support, loans, savings programs, savings bond purchases, or other purposes.

 Personal investments in the Thrift Savings Plan, including both regular investments up to the annual IRS-set maximum and “catch-up contributions” for those eligible, are made with pretax money into traditional balances and with after-tax money into Roth balances.
 See Chapter 6, Section 1.

-Many of the same deductions can be taken from retiree annuity payments, but there are differences.
-For example, retirees may not make additional investments in the Thrift Savings Plan nor participate in the FSA program; also, FEHB and FEDVIP withholdings cannot be made from annuities on a pretax basis.
-Special rules apply to retirees who are re-employed by the government.
-See Chapter 4, Section 4.
+Many of the same deductions can be taken from retiree annuity payments but there are differences.
+Retirees may not make additional investments in the Thrift Savings Plan nor participate in the FSA program, nor may FEHB and FEDVIP withholdings be made from annuities on a pretax basis (note: phased retirees are treated as active employees for these purposes; see Phased Retirement in Chapter 3, Section 1).
+Special rules apply to retirees who are re-employed by the government (see Chapter 4, Section 4).